Ancient Greek temple: Origins

-The earliest Greek sanctuaries probably did not contain temple buildings, though our knowledge of these is limited since many of these were destroyed, and the subject is controversial.
+The earliest Greek Sanctuaries probably did not contain temple buildings, though our knowledge of these is limited since many of these were destroyed, and the subject is controversial.
 A typical early sanctuary seems to have consisted of a temenos, often around a sacred grove, cave or spring, and perhaps defined only by marker stones at intervals, with an altar for offerings.
 Many rural sanctuaries probably stayed in this style, but the more popular were gradually able to afford a building to house a cult image, especially in cities.
-This process was certainly under way by the 9th century BCE, and probably started earlier.
+This process was certainly under way by the 9th century BC, and probably started earlier.

-The Mycenaean megaron (15th to the 13th century BCE) was the precursor for later Archaic and Classical Greek temples, but during the Greek Dark Age the buildings became smaller and less monumental.
+The Mycenaean megaron (15th to the 13th century BC) was the precursor for later Archaic and Classical Greek temples, but during the Greek Dark Age the buildings became smaller and less monumental.

-The basic principles for the development of Greek temple architecture have their roots between the 10th century BCE and the 7th century BCE.
+The basic principles for the development of Greek temple architecture have their roots between the 10th century BC and the 7th century BC.
 In its simplest form as a naos, the temple was a simple rectangular shrine with protruding side walls (antae), forming a small porch.
-Until the 8th century BCE, there were also apsidal structures with more or less semi-circular back walls, but the rectangular type prevailed.
+Until the 8th century BC, there were also apsidal structures with more or less semi-circular back walls, but the rectangular type prevailed.
 By adding columns to this small basic structure, the Greeks triggered the development and variety of their temple architecture.

-The Temple of Isthmia, built in 690–650 BCE was perhaps the first true Archaic temple.
+The Temple of Isthmia, built in 690–650 BC was perhaps the first true Archaic temple.
 Its size, colonnade, and roof made it different from then-contemporary buildings.

 Wooden architecture: Early Archaic

 The first temples were mostly mud, brick, and marble structures on stone foundations.
 The columns and superstructure (entablature) were wooden, door openings and antae were protected with wooden planks.
 The mud brick walls were often reinforced by wooden posts, in a type of half-timbered technique.
 The elements of this simple and clearly structured wooden architecture produced all the important design principles that were to determine the development of Greek temples for centuries.

-Near the end of the 7th century BCE, the dimensions of these simple structures were increased considerably.
+Near the end of the 7th century, the dimensions of these simple structures were increased considerably.
 Temple C at Thermos is the first of the hekatompedoi, temples with a length of 100 ft.
 Since it was not technically possible to roof broad spaces at that time, these temples remained very narrow, at 6 to 10 metres in width.

 To stress the importance of the cult statue and the building holding it, the naos was equipped with a canopy, supported by columns.
 The resulting set of colonnade surrounding the temple on all sides (the peristasis) was exclusively used for temples in Greek architecture.

 The combination of the temple with colonnades (ptera) on all sides posed a new aesthetic challenge for the architects and patrons: the structures had to be built to be viewed from all directions.
 This led to the development of the peripteros, with a frontal pronaos (porch), mirrored by a similar arrangement at the back of the building, the opisthodomos, which became necessary for entirely aesthetic reasons.